sdpython/pyquickhelper/_doc/sphinxdoc/source/index.rst

     * Sphinx directive :class:`BlogPostDirective <pyquickhelper.helpgen.sphinx_blog_extension.BlogPostDirective>`
       to add a directive ``blogpost`` into the docutmention
     * function to run a notebook offline :func:`run_notebook <pyquickhelper.ipythonhelper.notebook_helper.run_notebook>`
+    * form interacting with Python functions in a notebook, see notebook :ref:`havingaforminanotebookrst`

 Installation
 ------------